 How many miles is a Harley 103 good for?

+It will always depend on how you use your bike; this answer is if you properly take care of your bike.
 It can run for up to 150,000 miles.
 However, some people say that they only do minimal maintenance within the 80,000 miles to 100,00 miles.

 What is the price of the 103 Harley Davidson engine kit?